 - Odd Friendship: Django was an enigmatic, wild gypsy.
-His partner, French violinist Stéphane Grappelli, was the classically educated son of a French nobleman.
+His partner, the equally badass French violinist Stéphane Grappelli, was the classically educated son of a French nobleman.

 - Trope Codifier: Helped popularize string Jazz and made the guitar a prominent Jazz instrument.
 Also the codifier for handicapped musicians.

 - Django makes a cameo appearance in Martin Scorsese's 2011 film Hugo.

 - The Woody Allen film Sweet and Lowdown is about an American guitarist who's obsessed with Django.

 - In the film Chocolat, Johnny Depp's character— a wandering Gypsy musician— is first introduced playing Django's 'Minor Swing'.

 - He is the direct inspiration for the title character's name in the 1966 spaghetti western film Django, as a bit of black humor on the director's part regarding the character's fingers.
 In turn, this means he was also the indirect inspiration for the name of the title character in Quentin Tarantino's Django Unchained, which borrowed several elements from Django.